York105/nginx-reverse-proxy/readme.md

-#NginX
+# NginX
-.
-How to use as load balancer
+1. How to use as load balancer